mohamedabdulle/landing-page/README.md

+# Halo Infinite Landing Page

-A sample landing page for the game, Halo Infinite.
+A landing page for the sixth mainline entry in the Halo series, Halo Infinite.